-Students are expected by St. Patrick School to be responsible for good behavior on the school's computers/tablets/Chromebooks and use of the network, just as they are to be responsible in their classrooms or on the playgrounds.
+Students are expected by St. Patrick School to be responsible for good behavior on the school's Chromebooks and use of the network, just as they are to be responsible in their classrooms or on the playgrounds.
 School rules and regulations for behavior and communications apply to all aspects of computer hardware, software, and Internet use.

 Beginning with the 2015-2016 school year, students in grades 3-8 began using 1:1 Chromebooks for classes.
 Students in these grades are assigned a Chromebook to be used within school hours.
-Students in K-2 have access to a Chromebook as needed.
+Students in K-2 have access to a Chromebook as needed with 1:1 technology now available to all students.
 Students will not be allowed to take Chromebooks home at this time.
 Damage to Chromebooks or replacement of Chromebook will be at the expense of the student.
-The minimal charge for replacement is \$250-\$300.
+The minimal charge for replacement is \$250-\$400.
 Students are responsible for the care of the Chromebook they are assigned.